 I don't think any city on earth boasts beaches and scenery as lovely as Cape Town's Atlantic Coast.
 I've visited Rio and other cities with legendary coastlines but this is in a class of its own.

 Should you wish to base yourself in the Waterfront area then my choice would be either the Victoria & Alfred (four stars but better than many five stars) or the Breakwater Lodge (great value).

-Just outside the Waterfront there is an apartment that I often stay at which is worth considering called the Cascades.
+Just outside the Waterfront there is an apartment that I often stay at which is worth considering called the Romney Park.
 It's near Giovanni's too - the best deli in the city.

 The Waterfront is well worth a visit with lots of great shopping, restaurants and a fun atmosphere.
-They've even a Big Wheel - a smaller version of the one in London.
+They even have a Big Wheel - a smaller version of the one in London.
 The views from the top of sea, mountain, and city are something you'll remember forever.

 One thing you really have to do is visit the aquarium - they've some spectacular tanks that take you into the underwater world beneath the seas off Cape Town.
 The forests of kelp are like nothing I've ever seen before.